Vyral/jan-leasure/_posts/2023-11-07-what-not-to-do-when-seeking-home-loan-approval.md

 * *Increased Debt-to-Income Ratio*: As with other loans, credit card debt can contribute to a high DTI, making it difficult to qualify for a mortgage.

-* *Negative Payment History*: Missing credit card payments can result in late payment notations on your credit report, which can be a red flag for lenders.​​​​​​​
+* *Negative Payment History*: Missing credit card payments can result in late payment notations on your credit report, which can be a red flag for lenders.

 **3\.
 Changing jobs or taking a leave of absence.** Stability and consistent income are key factors lenders consider when assessing your mortgage application.
 Changing jobs or taking a leave of absence can raise concerns for lenders.
 Try to maintain a stable employment situation during the mortgage application process.
 If a job change is inevitable, consult with your lender to understand how it might impact your application.
 Here's why changing jobs is a red flag: